 Place in a 350 degree pre-heated oven for 20-25 minutes.
 Sprinkle chocolate chips on top and bake for another 2 minutes.

-There you go!
-Make sure you let the pie cool completely before you cut it!
+And there you have a delicious s’mores pie!
+Make sure you let the pie cool completely before you cut it.

 Cook Up Great Fun!